mcaceresb/stata-gtools/docs/index.md

 There is at least one known instance where this can cause a confusion for the user: If the system runs out of RAM, the program will attempt to use the pagefile/swap space.
-In doing, so, Stata may appear frozen (it may show a "(Not Responding)" message on Windows or it may darken on *nix systems).
+In doing, so, Stata may appear unresponsive (it may show a "(Not Responding)" message on Windows or it may darken on *nix systems).

 The program has not crashed; it is merely trying to swap memory.
 To check this is the case, the user can monitor disk activity or monitor the